AzureAD/azure-activedirectory-powershell-tokenkey/README.md

 3. Test the web application.
 The change is instantaneous, but make sure you use a new browser session (e.g. IE's "InPrivate", Chrome "Incognito", or Firefox's "Private") to ensure you are issued a new token.
 4. Repeat steps 2 through 3 with all the keys returned from step 1.
 5. If the web application signs you in properly, it supports automatic rollover.
 If it does not:
-  - Check out [Signing key rollover in Azure Active Directory documentation](https://azure.microsoft.com/en-us/documentation/articles/active-directory-signing-key-rollover/) for guidance on how to modify your application in order to add support for automatic rollover.
+  - Modify your application to support automatic rollover.
+Check out [Signing key rollover in Azure Active Directory documentation](https://azure.microsoft.com/en-us/documentation/articles/active-directory-signing-key-rollover/) for more information.
-  - Alternatively, check out the following sections for guidance on establishing a manual rollover process.
+  - Establishing a manual rollover process.
 6. Execute the following script to revert to normal behavior:

     ```powershell